Last updated on March 30th, 2023 at 08:46 pm

-It’s my life’s dream and mission to help improve body image world wide.
+My dream and mission is to help improve body image worldwide.
 We can learn to see ourselves as being beautiful rather than anything less.
-To help me accomplish this, I’m asking you for topics and questions that you’d like to see addressed.
-Please feel free to email me at [email protected].
-My friend and 8womendream.com alum, Rayne Wolfe says:

-“I’ve spent a lot of years beating myself up over my weight.
-The funny thing is when I look back at photos of 20, 10, even 5 years back, I think I look cute.
+“I’ve spent many years beating myself up over my weight.
+The funny thing is when I look back at photos of 20, 10, or even 5 years back; I think I look cute.
 I look fine.
 I look like me regardless of what the scale says.

 “Do you often compare yourself to others?
 To your friends… To celebrities?
 I think it’s something in our society that pushes us to seek to be younger than we are.
 So we are never happy with now.
 It’s only in retrospect that we can see we squandered the blessing of living in the moment.”

-She confirmed that I was on track:
+She confirmed I was on track:

 “You’re on base.
-It’s why I stopped subscribing to Vogue Magazine and now I get More Magazine, which is more empowering.
-I totally get it logically but struggle with it every day.
-Sometimes when I’m super hard on myself I pretend that I’m a famous actress (Charlize Theron!) and that all the extra weight is for a role.
+It’s why I stopped subscribing to Vogue Magazine, and now I get More Magazine, which is more empowering.
+I totally get it logically, but I struggle with it every day.
+Sometimes when I’m super hard on myself, I pretend that I’m a famous actress (Charlize Theron!) and that all the extra weight is for a role.

 What Rayne is saying is very common.
 Many people struggle with it, so the body image problem I am addressing is quite complicated.
 I’m about to say some unpopular things.
 Comparing ourselves to stories about celebrities is comparing ourselves to a fantasy.

-So we’re comparing ourselves to an ideal that is not a realistic possibility for YOU.
-Unless you’re an actor and part of the less than 1% who become famous.
+So we’re comparing ourselves to an ideal that is not a realistic possibility for you unless you’re an actor and part of the less than 1% who become famous.

-Advertiser’s want you to feel bad enough about your body image that you’ll hope their product will fix you
+- Advertisers want you to feel bad enough about your body image that you’ll hope their product will fix you

 They hope to make you want to buy something from a place of inadequacy.
-Turn on the television and within moments you’ll see an ad telling you if only you buy this product, you’ll be thinner, more beautiful, your dreams will come true and you’ll be happier!
+Turn on the television, and within moments you’ll see an ad telling you if only you buy this product, you’ll be thinner, more beautiful, your dreams will come true, and you’ll be happier!

-We see more ads a day than we see news stories or are exposed to education
+- We see more ads a day than we see news stories or are exposed to education

 We live in an age where advertising carries information in a way that dwarfs education and news.
-Interact with any child that watches television and you’ll see that products and shows are interchangeable.
-Walk a toddler through a store and they’ll happily recognize characters they’ve seen on TV.
+Interact with any child that watches television, and you’ll see that products and shows are interchangeable.
+Walk a toddler through a store, and they’ll happily recognize characters they’ve seen on TV.

 Until the balance between education and advertising tips towards education, the key to body image happiness is in your hands.
 At first, every one of the 5,000 ads will be an exercise to stay in control of your feelings.

-Learn what activities (or restful practices) help bring an inner calm and peace to you.
+Learn what activities (or restful practices) help bring inner calm and peace to you.
 No matter how short it lasts, you can fan a flicker of a flame into a roaring fire with time and effort.

 There is no magic fix for learning to love your body.
 At this moment, no matter your age or size, you should love yourself.
 Like diet and exercise, you will continually be tested to maintain your resolve to appreciate what you’ve been blessed with.
 It’s not about what you don’t have or had in the past.
 It’s about living in the moment and being grateful.